kjown/COMP2042OwnKaiJian/README.md

   - `EndMenu` is displayed when the player loses all their lives.

 ### **Sound and Music Control**
+#### AudioManager.java
 - `AudioManager` class implemented to control the background music and sound effects in the game. `AudioManager` class has methods to control the music and sound effects in the game.
-TODO!
+-  `Singleton` pattern is used to ensure only one instance of the `AudioManager` class is created.
 - Background music plays throughout the game and can be toggled on or off in the `SettingsMenu`.
 - Background music stops when PauseMenu is displayed and resumes when the game is unpaused.